nkratzke/EasyMySQL/README.md

 You can change the access rights of your database.

 - <code>READ</code> (which is mapped to GRANT SELECT on all databases) __[DEFAULT]__
-- <code>WRITE</code> (GRANT ALL PRIVILEGES WITH OPTIONS on all databases, so this is power user is able to do everything)
+- <code>WRITE</code> (GRANT ALL PRIVILEGES WITH OPTIONS on all databases, so this is a power user beeing able to do everything)

 __Hint!
 Access rights have to be written completely in uppercase.
 So <code>Write</code> is not recognized as <code>WRITE</code>!!!__

 Be aware!
-If you are granting write access to the user, the user be able to do everything with the database including
+If you are granting write access to the user, the user is able to do everything with the database including

 - create new databases